How do I apply to the nursing program?

-Transfer options will go through the Associate Dean of Nursing.
-Call 205-856-6023 for an appointment, please bring transcripts with you in a sealed envelope or have your official transcripts to Enrollment Services and request an evaluation be done.
+Transfer options will go through Dr. Brenda O’Neal, our Associate Dean of Nursing.
+Call (205) 856-6023 or email firstname.lastname@example.org for an appointment.
+Please bring transcripts to your appointment in a sealed envelope or have your official transcripts sent to Enrollment Services and request an evaluation to be done.

 Can I take more nursing courses than what is outlined in the curriculum since I have completed my prerequisites?